-Girls should be reminded that the referee is in full control of the match.
+Students should be reminded that the umpire is in full control of the match.

-Do not argue with the referee at any time.
+Do not argue with the umpire at any time.
 This also applies to coaches and spectators, who are reminded that they are expected to behave in a manner which at all times reflects the ethos of the members' school of IGSA.
-Spectators are not to approach referees concerning any decision.
+Spectators are not to approach umpires concerning any decision.

-Where referees are not available at a venue, teams are responsible for starting their own matches and sharing the refereeing of that match.
+Where umpires are not available at a venue, teams are responsible for starting their own matches and sharing the umpiring of that match.
 Extra time will not be allowed.

-All teams will go on and off with the siren or bell, however the referee has full control of the match and her / his call will indicate the start and finish of a match.
+All teams will go on and off with the siren or bell, however the umpire has full control of the match and her / his call will indicate the start and finish of a match.